liushulinle/event_detection_without_triggers/README.md

 Event Detection without Triggers (NAACL2019)
 ============================================

-This repository provides the code for the work in NAACL2019: "Event Detection without Triggers".
+This repository provides the code for the work in NAACL2019: [Event Detection without Triggers](https://www.aclweb.org/anthology/N19-1080).

 Because of the copyright issue of ACE2005 Corpus, we can not release the corpus.
 For test, we give 10 samples in data/test_corpus_10.txt.